- Who we are

 - Gelatin 136 bloom and 221 bloom (Gelita)

 - Methyl cellulose A4C (VWR International)

 - Funori (Talas)

-The consolidation stage of the project has been carried out in 2009-10.
+The consolidation stage of the project was carried out in 2009-10.

 Progress to date

-- More than 400 entries have now been added to Your Archives detailing the media used and any other points of interest discovered whilst conserving the artwork.
-One entry, for the artist Dorrit Dekk, includes a transcript of an in-depth interview with the artist carried out in 2008.
+- More than 400 entries were added to Your Archives, detailing the media used and any other points of interest discovered while conserving the artwork

-- Conservators are currently taking minimal samples of flaking media and identifying them with polarised light microscopy
+- Conservators took minimal samples of flaking media and identified them with polarised light microscopy

 - We asked the current manufacturers of 'ESSDEE British Scraperboard'- used for 17 of the INF 3 series - about the board's past and current composition.
-Samples of varying ages have been procured from artists' suppliers as well as from artists themselves.
-We will use the samples in mock-up treatments, establishing the effects on the board and its surface.
-A common problem with ageing scraperboard is damage to the kaolin surface and bowing of the board.
+Samples of varying ages were procured from artists' suppliers as well as from artists themselves.
+We used the samples in mock-up treatments, establishing the effects on the board and its surface.
+A common problem with ageing scraperboard is damage to the kaolin surface and bowing of the board